-1.2 Previous studies on emphatic gemination
+1.2.
+Previous studies on emphatic gemination in Japanese

 Several authors have noticed that Japanese uses gemination to express emphasis.2 For example, Aizawa (1985), Bruch (1986) and Tamori (1991) note that gemination expresses emphasis in Japanese (mimetic) words.
-In a comprehensive study of mimetic words, Hamano (1986) discusses a productive gemination process in mimetic and non-mimetic forms (pp. 35-36, 107-108, page references to the published version).
+In a comprehensive study of mimetic words, Hamano (1986) discusses a productive gemination process in mimetic and non-mimetic forms (pp. 35- 36, 107-108, page references to the published version).
 Vance (1987, pp. 42-43) and Kawahara (2001) discuss a general process of emphatic gemination applying to even non-mimetic words.
-This process of emphatic gemination, they observe, can create kinds of geminates that are otherwise non-contrastive in Japanese (e.g. voiced obstruent geminates in native words and approximant geminates).
+This process of emphatic geminates that are otherwise non-contrastive in Japanese (e.g. voiced obstruent geminates in native words and approximant geminates).

 Among other studies, Nasu (1999) presents by far the most systematic study of emphatic gemination in Japanese mimetic words.
 In a written questionnaire-based study, he asked 91 Japanese speakers to choose the appropriate gemination locus for the emphatic forms of real words; some of his example words are given in (1).
-In words like (1), the participants on average chose C2gemination 83% of the time, C3-gemination only 17% of the time, and C4-gemination less than 1% of the time.
-Nasu (1999) attributes this general preference toward C2-gemination to a markedness
+In words like (1), the participants on average chose C2-gemination 83% of the time, C3-gemination only 17% of the time, and C4-gemination less than 1% of the time.
+Nasu (1999) attributes this general preference toward C2-gemination to a markedness constraint that favors initial heavy-light syllable sequences in Japanese, suggesting that markedness is an important factor that is responsible for this pattern (see Kubozono (2003) and Nasu (2005) for subsequent analyses).3